SurajSanap/PDFGemini_Bot/README.md

 2. **Set up Google API Key**: Store the Google API key in a secure manner using the `dotenv` file.
 3. **Run the Application**: Execute the script to launch the Streamlit interface.

 Feel free to explore and enhance the functionalities of this project based on your requirements.

 ---

-**PDFGemini_Bot** - Unleash the Power of Conversational PDF Exploration! 💬✨
+**PDFGemini** - Unleash the Power of Conversational PDF Exploration! 💬✨